Facelift

 Before Surgery

-During your consultation, your surgeon will discuss your goals, review your medical history, and take photos for planning.
+During your consultation, your surgeon will review your goals, medical history, and take photos for planning.
 You may be asked to:

 • Stop smoking and avoid certain medications (e.g. blood thinners)